 It is in realizing and accepting, I am but a flawed human, having tattered threads of weaknesses, times when in error, and it is in the accepting that I am perfectly human and there is no shame or wrong in my humanity.

 It is in acknowledging, accepting and allowing the fact I will never arrive in any state of perfection in my spiritual maturity.
-It is in realizing I am on this path walking the narrow road of redemption, exchanging my ways for the Christ Spirit ways, as His love abounds in my weaknesses.
+It is in realizing I am on this path walking the narrow road of redemption, allowing the Christ Spirit to exchange His ways from my own ways, as His love abounds in my weaknesses.

-It is in my realization and understanding of the necessity in continually bending in actively choosing the giving myself to the One who is all perfect, the Christ whose Spirit lives in me, where I am becoming His daughter, whose heart desires are towards Him, intimately, to be the One whose life flows through mine.
+It is in my realization and understanding of the necessity in continually bending in actively choosing the giving myself to the One who is all perfect, the Christ whose Spirit lives in me.

-Learning to make wise, godly choices occurs when I allow this holy being of Christ who is love, grace, and mercy, to infuse all of who He is, into all those places where I am unable, saturating me with His supernatural ability, in my inability, to be His compassion, His caring, His authentic love, where this becomes my daily spiritual practice.
+Learning to make wise, godly choices occurs when I allow this holy being of Christ who is love, grace, and mercy, to infuse all of who He is, into all those places where I am unable; saturating me with His supernatural ability to be His compassion, His caring, His authentic love, where this becomes my daily spiritual practice.